sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

    3. ﻿﻿If there is a vulnerability in a contract from the contest repository but is not included in the scope then issues related to it cannot be considered valid.
 8. **Opportunity Loss** is not considered a loss of funds by Sherlock.
 For example, loss of functionality is not considered a loss of protocol revenue, nevertheless issues involving opportunity loss may be valid issues (for example, due to a loss of core functionality).
 9. **Design decisions** are not valid issues.
 Even if the design is suboptimal, but doesn't imply any loss of funds, these issues are considered informational.
+10. Watsons are expected to keep up to date with the contest's Discord channel as important announcements impacting judging may arise.
+They should keep in mind that any message the Sponsor sends will be considered a source of truth.

 ### IV.
 How to identify a high issue: